MadhavSahi/Netflix-ChatGPT/README.md

 ### Firebase Authentication

-- Netflix GPT uses Firebase Authentication to manage user profiles and enhance the user experience.
+- Netflix GPT uses Firebase Authentication API to manage user profiles and enhance the user experience.
 Firebase Authentication provides secure, password-based sign-up and sign-in mechanisms.
 Here's how it works within the project:

 - **User Profiles:** Users can create personalized profiles by signing up or signing in.
 This feature allows users to maintain their movie preferences and receive tailored recommendations.